 Frankly, I don’t know the cause (or reason) of this trackpad issue, I guess it has something to do with the hardware.
 For example, it might be a sign that my trackpad could be failing soon and it’s best to have a holistic diagnosis.

-Update Note (Apr.
-2018): Hats-off to one of our readers "Avery Ryder" for sending over this tip.
-Since it's difficult to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
+Update Note: really appreciate one of our readers “Avery Ryder” for sending over this tip.
+Since it’s challenging to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
 Note: we recommend this tip to Mac power users only.

 Andreas is an Apple and Microsoft fanboy who works with his Mac and lives with a PC at home.
 While he is not reading technology journals, you’ll probably find him playing online games with friends or hiking in the wild.